malloydata/malloy/docs/_src/language/fields.md

 ### Queries

 Queries represent a pipelined data transformation including a source and one or more transformation stages.
-There are three places a query may be defined, but only two of these are considered "fields."

-When a query is defined as part of an explore, its source is implicity the explore itself.
+When queries are defined as part of an explore or query stage, their source is implicit.

 ```malloy
 define flights is (explore 'malloy-data.faa.flights'